Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Mānoa Cliff Trail

-Just after this bench on the Mānoa Cliff Trail, there are a number of endemic Lama trees growing along the right-hand side of the trail.
+Just after this bench on the Mānoa Cliff Trail, there are a number of endemic Lama trees growing alongside the trail.

 Lama - (Diospyros sandwicensis)